I'VE always loved the idea of ancient gods using our planet as a plaything, moving geographical features around like chess figures.

 There's something otherworldly about Scotland's finest range, a collection of peaks, ridges and corries that seem almost alien compared to the rest of the country's mountains.
 The area it covers is relatively small, but no matter how many times you venture into this landscape or how well you think you know it, there are always surprises in store.

-Our latest venture into this symposium of Sgurrs coincided with a storm front rattling in to our corner of the north-west bringing gales and heavy rain.
+Our latest foray into this symposium of Sgurrs coincided with a storm front rattling in to our corner of the north-west bringing gales and heavy rain.
 Even for the guides who often operate in less than favourable conditions, the idea of tackling the more technical summits was a non-starter on the first day.

 While others settled for low-level walks or distillery visits, I gambled on heading back over the bridge and out of the worst of the gloom to Glen Elchaig.
 I still expected to get wet and battered about but without the possibility of any life-threatening situations.